CAL Department of Comparative Cultural Studies

 Academic scholarships

-The Lakeview United Methodist Church Scholarship was established in 1984 for the purpose of providing scholarship support to an undergraduate student who has demonstrated outstanding achievement in courses related to the Comparative Study of Religions within the Department of Comparative Cultural Studies.
+The Lakeview United Methodist Scholarship was established in 1984 for the purpose of providing scholarship support to a full-time major or minor in CCS who has demonstrated outstanding achievement in Comparative Study of Religions courses (REL) in CCS.
+No personal religious affiliation is required to apply for this scholarship.
+Award amount: up to $1500

 Application instructions